crahan/HolidayHackChallenge2019/docs/misc/interesting_ui.md

 ![Dorm Wall](../img/misc/dorm-hall_crop.png)

-Not quite sure why Tangle Coalbox was having issues with accessing the dorm in the [Frosty Keypad](/hints/h6/) challenge  as he could've probably just peered through the windows and see that the actual code, `7331`, is written on the left side of the dorm wall.
+Not quite sure why Tangle Coalbox was having issues with the keypad code in the [Frosty Keypad](/hints/h6/) challenge as he could've probably just peered through the windows and see that the actual code, `7331`, is written on the left side of the dorm wall.
 Looks like we also have some Doctor Who fans at Elf University judging by the [TARDIS](https://en.wikipedia.org/wiki/TARDIS) drawn around the second door from the left.

 ## Lucky Elf

 ![Lucky Elf](../img/misc/lucky_elf.png)

 The second Elf from the right at the bottom right table in the Netwars room looks like a real winner.
-If you download the [laptop image](https://2019.kringlecon.com/textures/lappys.png) you'll see that one of the laptop screens is displaying an  golden ticket and while other laptops are duplicated across some of the Netwars participants in the room, the laptop with the [golden ticket](https://en.wikipedia.org/wiki/Charlie_and_the_Chocolate_Factory) is used only once.
+If you download the [laptop image](https://2019.kringlecon.com/textures/lappys.png) you'll see that one of the laptop screens is displaying a golden ticket and while other laptops are duplicated across some of the Netwars participants in the room, the laptop with the [golden ticket](https://en.wikipedia.org/wiki/Charlie_and_the_Chocolate_Factory) is used only once.
 Congratulations mystery Elf!

 ## Bag of Teeth, Literally